holistudio/robot-perception/Assignment_1/README.md

 ## Task 5

-Using RANSAC, the best fit plane for the given point cloud data found is shown below:
+Using RANSAC, the best fit plane found for the given point cloud data is shown below:

 <img src="img/task_5/trial_1_best-01.png" width="400"/>

-This was found using the following RANSAC properties:
+This was found using the following RANSAC parameters:
  - Number of Trials: 3
  - Score Threshold: 217586 (80% of total points)
  - Initial Sample Size: 5 points